jarvisrichard21/RDP/README.md

 # RDP
-technical document showing how to use RDP on Windows.
+technical document showing how to use remote desktop protocol on Windows.